dannydulai/libwing/README.md

 `wing-schema.jsonl` is for you to read, learn, and use as you want.
 It is a great resource for understanding the Wing's capabilities.

-`wing-schema.cpp` is used by **libwing**.
+`wing-schema.map` is loaded by **libwing** when you call `NodeDefinition::initMap(pathToMapFile)`.
 It contains a "name to ID" mapping of all the Wing's nodes and parameters.
-Just re-building **libwing** picks up this new file. **libwing** uses this mapping to provide a nice way to convert between names and the Wing node/parameter IDs.
-I include a wing-schema.cpp in the repo so you don't have to run this, but you can always run it again if you want to get the latest schema from newer versions of the firmware.
+You can call this function at any time before calling the NodeDefinition::nodeNameToId() or NodeDefinition::nodeIdToName() functions.
+If you don't call initMap(), these 2 functions will not do much.

 ### wingmon